customerio/customerio-ruby/README.md

 set up triggers which are only sent to customers who have subscribed to a particular plan.

-#### Arguments
+    # Arguments

-* customer (required) - a customer object which responds to a few key methods about the customer:
+    # customer (required)   - a customer object which responds to a few key
+    #                         methods about the customer:
+    #

-    customer.id # a unique identifier for the customer email       # the customer's current email address created_at  # a timestamp which represents when the customer was first created.
+    #                         customer.id - a unique identifier for the customer
+    #                         email       - the customer's current email address
+    #                         created_at  - a timestamp which represents when the
+    #                                       customer was first created.
+    #

-* attributes (optional) - a hash of information about the customer.
-You can pass any information that would be useful in your triggers.
+    # attributes (optional) - a hash of information about the customer.
+You can pass any
+    #                         information that would be useful in your triggers.

-    $cio.identify(customer, first_name: "Bob", plan: "basic")
+    $customerio.identify(customer, first_name: "Bob", plan: "basic")

 ### Tracking a custom event